-Start Date Actions Completion Date Responsibility Resource Mair Maintaining Ongoing Processes 13.
+Start Date Actions Completion Date Responsibility Resource 19.
 Ongoing Continue to use best endeavors to ensure IMCP's education requirements continue to incorporate all IES requirements.
 This includes review of the existing requirements and preparation of the Action Plan for the future activities where necessary.
-Ongoing IMCP's Education VP Members of Joint Education Commission ANFECA/IMCP Revi ew of IMCP's Compliance Information 14.
+Ongoing IMCP's Education VP Members of Joint Education Commission ANFECA/IMCP Revi Review of IMCP's Compliance Information 20.
 Ongoing Perform periodic review of IMCP's response to the IFAC Compliance Self-Assessment questionnaires and update sections relevant to SMO 2 as necessary.
 Once updated inform IFAC Compliance staff about the updates in order for the Compliance staff to republish updated information.
 Subject to the revision of part 1 and 2 of the questionnaires.
-Ongoing IMCP's International VP Members of Joint Education Commission ANFECA/IMCP
+Ongoing IMCP's International VP Members of Joint Education Commission ANFECA/IMCP the other international pronouncements on review, other assurance and related services.

-Action Plan Subject: Action Plan Objective:

-SMO 3-International Standards and other Pronouncements Issued by the IAASB the other international pronouncements on review, other assurance and related services.
+Action Plan Subject: Action Plan Objective: SMO 3-International Standards and other Pronouncements Issued by the IAASB